byo-software/ReferenceAssemblyGenerator/README.md

 `dotnet generatereference -- [--keep-non-public] [--force] [--use-ret] [--output <outputfile>] <assemblyPath>`

 #### NuGet
-First install the CLI tool globally: `dotnet tool install ReferenceAssemblyGenerator.CLI <-g|--global>`.
+First install the CLI tool globally: `dotnet tool install ReferenceAssemblyGenerator.CLI --global`.

 After that install `ReferenceAssemblyGenerator.Targets` to your project and set `<GenerateReference>` to true in your .csproj.
 You can also set `<ReferenceKeepNonPublic>`, `<ReferenceUseRet>` and `<ReferenceOutputPath>`.